leohentschker/vslint/README.md

 ```

 ### Creating the design review matcher
 The first step is to add a new matcher to the testing framework's expect that performs the design review.
 This should likely be done via the `setupFilesAfterEnv` flag in the testing framework's config.
-You will likely need to install `@testing-library/jest-dom` to run your tests.
 ```typescript
 // jest.config.js
 module.exports = {